aomail-ai/aomail-admin-dashboard/README.md

 # 📊 Aomail Admin Dashboard

 > An administrative dashboard for managing Aomail users, subscriptions, and platform analytics.
-Visit [aomail.ai](https://aomail.ai) to learn more about the platform.
+Used for  your [Aomail deployment](https://github.com/aomail-ai/aomail-app).
 >
 > 📧 Support: aomailaipro@gmail.com